-Goal Measure/s 1 OHS at the University is effectively resourced to implement the organization's OHS Policies and Procedures.
+# Goal Measure/s Ħ Goal Measure/s 1 OHS at the University is effectively resourced to implement the organization's OHS Policies and Procedures.
 There is appropriate access to OHS staff for the provision of OHS advice to management and workers.
 As part of the annual budget approval process, sufficient funding is allocated in the local budget to meet OHS requirements.
 OHS resources are sufficient to implement effective safety systems.
 2 All workers at the University are aware of their OHS responsibilities and have defined roles and accountabilities.
-Managers and supervisors have overall responsibility for the provision of a safe and healthy working environment and are accountable for ensuring the safety management system is working effectively within their work area.
-Position descriptions and performance appraisals for all University staff include relevant OHS responsibilities and accountabilities (as per Policy 2.10.04).
-All Managers and Supervisors have attended the Staff Development training course "OHS for Supervisors and Managers" OR "OHS for Senior Managers" training, as applicable to their position.
-3 All University workers, volunteers, students and contractors receive appropriate health and safety and task related training to perform their function in a safe manner.
+Managers and supervisors have overall responsibility for the provision of a safe and healthy working environment and are accountable for ensuring the safety management system is working effectively within their work area. attended the Staff Development training 3 All University workers, volunteers, students, and contractors receive appropriate health and safety and task related training to perform their function in a safe manner.
 All workers have successfully completed the online UQ General Workplace Safety training module.
-All new workers receive a local site specific general induction within their workgroup.
+All new workers receive a local site- specific general induction within their workgroup.
 All new workers complete a 'Training Needs Analysis' with their Manager/Supervisor All laboratory workers have successfully completed the online UQ Laboratory Safety training module.
+All new laboratory workers attend a local site-specific laboratory induction.
+Records of OHS inductions and training are maintained for auditing purposes.